yrajabzadeh/TivaC_TM4C123G/README.md

   * Software on Device B: The system has one input port (PA7) and one output port (PF3, green LED).
 Overall functionality of this system is described in the following rules.
      * The system starts with the green LED off.
      * The value change on PA7 generates edge-triggered interrupt to toggle PF3.
 When the value on PA7 changes from 1 to 0 or from 0 to 1 (the value of PA7 on Device B changes with the value of PF2 on Device A), the green LED will be toggled once.

+#### Lab 7 ####
+* Implement a 2-bit rotary counter on the TM4C microcontroller.
+The counter is controlled by two types of interrupts simultaneously.
+1) Edge-triggered interrupt – the counter is incremented by 1 when SW1 is pressed and decremented by 1 when SW2 is pressed.
+2) Periodic interrupt – the counter is incremented by 1 periodically every 1 second.
+The periodic interrupt has a higher priority than the edge-triggered interrupts.
+Two on-board LEDs are used to display the counter.
+* System Requirements: The system has two input switches (SW1 (PF4) and SW2 (PF0)) and two output LEDs (red (PF1) and blue (PF2) LEDs).
+Overall functionality of this system is described in the following rules.
+     * The red LED is used to display bit 0 of the counter; the blue LED is used to display bit 1.
+     * The system starts with the counter equal to 0.
+     * The counter increments by 1 every one second.
+The general purpose timer TIMER0 is used to generate this periodic one second delay and periodic interrupt.
+The counter is updated by the interrupt.
+The priority of the periodic interrupt is 0.
+     * If SW1 is pressed, the counter is incremented by 1; If SW2 is pressed, the counter is decremented by 1.
+Both SW1 and SW2 generate edge-triggered interrupts to update the counter.
+The priority of the edge-triggered interrupt is 2.

+#### Lab 8 ####
+* The system consists of two LaunchPads as shown in Figure 1.
+Device A and Device B are communicated via the UART1 modules.
+The UART1 Tx port PB1 on Device A is connected with the UART1 Rx port PB0 on Device B. The ground pins on both devices are also connected.
+You need to develop two software projects in this lab, one for each device.
+     * Software on Device A: The system is based on the switch_counter_interrupt_TivaWare project.
+The system has two input switches (SW1 (PF4) and SW2 (PF0)).
+When either SW1 or SW2 is pressed, a global variable ‘count’ is incremented by 1 using edge-triggered interrupt.
+Then the updated value of ‘count’ is transmitted to Device B via the UART1 module.
+     * Software on Device B: The system receives serial inputs from Device A via the UART1 module.
+Whenever there is data available on the UART1 Rx pin, a UART1 RX interrupt is generated.
+In the interrupt service routine, the processor reads the received data from the UART1 module and then sends the data to the TeraTerm terminal via the UART0 module.